seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 each side of their own comparison.
 Under the OLD bars D2 and D3 were red before the inversion and unchanged by it — they could not tell a broken resolver from a healthy one, which is the whole cost of a bar written rather than derived.

+**D4 has been RED since TZ-33 and the lab has said so to nobody.** It compares the `prod` arm against `ident` — a substituted arm handed production's own 90-day extremum, which must therefore reproduce `prod` exactly — and TZ-33 made `prod`'s geometry the ANCHORED one while `ident` stays at `E`. **The control is CORRECT to refuse**; what is wrong is that it asserted an identity without naming the world that makes it one (inv.
+69), and `--lab-selftest` runs only under `backtest_bench.yml`, so the verdict «НЕИСПРАВНА» has been the lab's answer on every dispatch across two TZs with no push able to surface it (inv.
+62).

+**Measured here 09.09.2026 on the merged tree, offline and reproducible by anyone holding the repository** — `--lab-selftest` prints the line, and the decomposition is `run_target` on the same seeded world, so this is a computation over repository content and not a fetch (inv.
+44).
+**The 1 165 closes exactly and every difference is on a row the chase rule fired on.** Of 7 926 comparisons, 118 are presence mismatches and 1 047 are field differences:

+- **455 rows the chase rule never fired on** — bit-identical across all eight compared fields, both arms present, zero differences.
+- **521 waiting rows** — `rr` and `tgtSig` differ on EVERY one; `first`, `hit`, `p`, `a` and `b` differ on NONE; `R` differs on exactly those whose `first` is `tgt`, because `R` is `rr` there while the mark-to-market, the stop return and the tie return are shared.
+- **118 presence mismatches, and they carry a direction.** 113 are `prod` present with `ident` absent, all anchored-admitted — the anchored pass admits setups the R:R veto refused at `cur`, which is the defect TZ-33 exists to repair — and 5 run the other way, refused at the anchor and admitted at `E`.
+- **With the anchor forced off**, the same run reads 7 848 comparisons, **zero** differences and **zero** presence mismatches.

+**That the resolution leg did not move is the strongest thing in this reading**, and nothing currently checks it: §3.10 asserts it in prose, and the partition above is the measurement.
+**The repair is therefore a partition, never a narrower field set** — deleting `rr` and `tgtSig` from the comparison would be an assertion removed to make a bench pass (hard floor item 2) and would stop checking the very leg the prose promises.
+Reserved as TZ-37 (§10, inv.
+69).

 **Capital-efficiency question, answered by identity.** P&L per dollar of margin = `L · move`, and the engine sets `L ≈ risk_budget / dist`, so ranking by capital EV